thoughtworks/winston_wolfe/README.md

 While these tools are often well made; they are not one that I would ever start off with in mind.
 This isn't an end-state tool.
 I only use such a tool here because of the situation I am in.

-It's not all peaches and cream though as a common theme for these tools is that they ask the least appropriate people (testers) to put automated tests in the least appropriate place (external system interfaces).
+It's not all peaches and cream though as a common theme for these tools is that they ask the least appropriate people (testers) to put the only automated tests in the least appropriate place (external system interfaces).

 **Winston Wolfe doesn't fix practices.
 Winston Wolfe fixes problems.**